chocolatey/docs/input/en-us/guides/usage/proxy-settings-for-chocolatey.md

 # install script
 ~~~

-**NOTE:** This will only work with the installation methods that call https://chocolatey.org/install.ps1 (or use a similar script, like Puppet/Chef scripts do) as part of the install.
+> :memo: **NOTE** This will only work with the installation methods that call https://chocolatey.org/install.ps1 (or use a similar script, like Puppet/Chef scripts do) as part of the install.

 ### Troubleshooting Installation